Autism Transition Let's Break It Down

 The most reliable way to keep anxiety back is to stick close to what is familiar.

-Walk On Ground, Breath Air
+Walk On Ground, Breathe Air

 While I was still teaching special education in high school, teachers wrote transition plans for juniors and seniors that prepared them for goals after graduation.